← The archive Dispatch

 How it works:

-You take photos of what needs fixing or renovating.
-The app uses AI to analyse the images.
-It identifies the type of work, estimates scope, generates a structured project brief.
-No more vague descriptions or forgetting to mention that the ceiling is 4 metres high.
-The AI captures what matters.
+You take photos of what needs fixing or renovating, and the app runs them through AI to work out the type of job, estimate the scope, and generate a structured brief.
+No more vague descriptions, and no forgetting to mention that the ceiling is four metres high.

-Baubiber then matches your project to professionals who actually do that kind of work, in your area, currently available.
-Not a list of 200 results to scroll through.
-A curated shortlist of people who are genuinely relevant.
+Baubiber then matches your project to professionals who actually do that kind of work, in your area, currently free.
+Not a list of 200 results to scroll through, just a short list of people who are genuinely relevant.

 The professionals see rich, well-documented projects: photos, AI analysis, scope, budget range.
 They decide in seconds whether it’s worth their time.
 When they’re interested, they submit a proper offer.
 You compare offers side by side.
 You pick the one that fits.
 Done.